-Almost daily, media outlets report on student exploitation, their vulnerability to misinformation and fraud, and the impact of poor and limited housing options that leave many homeless.
-One result is an alarming rise in suicide rates.
-World Education Services recommends a multi-sectoral approach to supporting students and securing Canada's place as a top-tier study destination.
+Almost daily, media outlets report on student exploitation, their vulnerability to misinformation and fraud, and the impact of poor and limited housing options that have left a disturbing number of students homeless.
+Canada has witnessed an alarming rise in the use of food banks and deaths by suicide among international students.